Perrupi/energy-price-forecast/README.md

 ```

 ## Conclusion
-This project provides a comprehensive framework for predicting day-ahead energy prices using various models.
-The provided notebook offers a solid foundation for further experimentation and improvement in forecasting and optimization techniques.
+This project provides a case study of predicting day-ahead energy prices using ML models.
+The provided notebook offers a foundation for further experimentation and improvement in forecasting and optimization.